Cesaralo/Cyclistic-Bike-Case-Study/README.md

 Given the large volume of data being used, the best option is to work with Google BigQuery, which allows us to process tons of data faster than traditional spreadsheet software.
 Tableau will be used for visualization and analysis as well.
 All data being used was successfully validated, ensuring identical colums, which will be listed below: ride_id, rideable_type, started_at, ended_at, start_station_name, start_lng, end_lat, end_lng_name, end_station_id, start_lat, start_lng, end_lat, end_lng, member_casual
 ## Merging the data
 I have decided to use Union All instead of Join since the first one arranges the tables vertically, while Join does it horizontally.
-This was the SQL Query:
+This was the SQL Query: [Data Combining](./01_combining_bikes_data.sql)
 After that, w
 A round count check and a uniqueness check were conducted to ensure the dataset was free from errors.
 All 12 monthly files were merged using a WITH ...
 AS... clause, which was then paired with WHERE...IN to check for duplicate ride_ids across the relevant columns.
 This process revealed 35 duplicates, which appeared to arise from a month-end overlap.
 COUNTIF was used to look for rows lacking starting and ending coordinate data.
 A total of 5,890 rows lacking ending coordinates were found, and starting coordinates were similarly verified for completeness.